Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 3. Export data from WooCommerce

 Now it's time to retrieve your data from WooCommerce.
-Typically, you'll want to migrate products, customers, orders, and possibly reviews:
+Typically, you'll want to migrate products, customers, orders, and possibly reviews using shopify data feed capabilities:

 - Export Products: In your WordPress admin, go to WooCommerce > Products.
-Click the Export button and choose all columns, all products, and all categories.
+Click the Export button and choose all columns, all products, and all categories for bulk product upload.

 - Export Customers: WooCommerce doesn't have a built-in customer export, so use a plugin like the official WooCommerce Import/Export Suite.

-- Export Orders (optional): If you need to migrate past order history, export orders using the same plugin.
+- Export Orders (optional): If you need to migrate past order history for real-time inventory management, export orders using the same plugin.

 - Export Reviews (optional): If you want to carry over product reviews, you can export reviews via a plugin.